pua2/tempus_challenge/README.md

     * Top headlines are formatted into csv files
     * Each file is uploaded into a separate directory.
 Each directory is named after the source name.
     * File names are labeled as 'yyyyMMdd_top_headlines.csv'
+    * Empty files will also be uploaded to ensure no days are missed.
 4. end_task: DummyOperator used to show end of task.

 ### tempus_challenge_bonus_dag